YumaPro Docker User Guide

 Note

 As the netconfd-pro server was stopped before making the clone the ietf-interfaces module will need to be reloaded into the server and the client.
-If you want specific YANG modules to be automatically loaded or other parameters configured, each time the server restarts, modify the server configuration file - /etc/yumapro/netconfd-pro.conf.
+If specific YANG modules should be automatically loaded or other parameters configured each time the server restarts, modify the server configuration file - /etc/yumapro/netconfd-pro.conf.

 There are many CLI parameters for the server which can be found documented here: YumaPro CLI Reference